-Users are entitled to receive certificates if they have a valid employment contract with DTAG or one of its subsidiaries or if they have a defined contractual relationship (external employees and partners) and are administered in Deutsche Telekom's backend systems (SAP HR, cIAM, Corporate-AD, MyIT).
+Users are entitled to receive certificates if they have a valid employment contract with DTAG or one of its subsidiaries or if they have a defined contractual relationship (external employees and partners) and are administered in Deutsche Telekom's backend systems (SAP HR, cIAM, Corporate-AD, TAdmin2).

-Certificates that are issued under the "Deutsche Telekom AG Issuing CA 03", "Deutsche Telekom AG infrastructure CA", "Deutsche Telekom AG mobile device CA" and "Deutsche Telekom AG internal secure email CA" sub-CAs may contain information that has not been verified.
+Certificates that are issued under the "Deutsche Telekom AG Issuing CA 03", "Deutsche Telekom AG infrastructure CA" and "Deutsche Telekom AG mobile device CA" sub-CAs may contain information that has not been verified.